Click here to buy the game

 A Customer, United States

-On the evening of the game the guests are met by the organizer, the archaeological team's native servant.
-They then receive their detailed backgrounds - including dark secrets, objectives and money.
+They then receive their detailed backgrounds – including dark secrets, objectives, and money.
 When everyone has arrived the servant announces that, with the corpse tidied away into the camel shed for safekeeping, dinner will now be served.
 The fun then begins as everyone questions, bribes and blackmails each other.
 As the evening progresses they may even try to murder one another!
-Depending on what the players choose to do, there are several different possible endings, but finally everyone finds out how they did, and what secrets everyone else was concealing.

 Recommended for ages 18+